 Read about Tziyona Goldfischer’s experience in Israel, which was published in West Hartford LIFE.

 We call it an immersive Israel travel experience.
 Teens call it a “life-changing experience.”
 The Foundation’s Israel Experience scholarships provide financial assistance for immersive programs in Israel to help teens explore their Jewish identity.

 “There’s no way I could have gone to Israel without the Foundation’s scholarship,” says West Hartford teen Ryan Howe.
 That’s Ryan inserting good wishes for his family in the Western Wall.

-The Foundation offers scholarships worth up to $6,000 per student for programs in Israel lasting from 4 weeks to one semester.
+The Jewish Community Foundation of Greater Hartford offers scholarships worth up to $6,000 per student for programs in Israel lasting from 4 weeks to one semester.
 To learn more about the Israel Experience Program, read the Frequently Asked Questions.

 To apply, please fill out the Israel Experience scholarship application.

 Applications for the upcoming year must be submitted no later than January 31.

 – Jewish high school students currently in grades 9, 10 and 11